McNeil, 'Dixie'

 Biographical Text

-Dixie McNeil played for Exeter City relatively early in his 521-game, 239 goal Football League career.
+Richard 'Dixie' McNeil played for Exeter City relatively early in his 521-game, 239-goal Football League career.
 Signing from Leicester City in 1966, he scored eleven times in 31 league games for Exeter before continuing to score on a regular basis for Northampton, Lincoln, Hereford and Wrexham.

-At the age of 36, he signed for Chirk AAA in the Welsh National League before becoming Wrexham manager in 1985 and helping the club win the Welsh Cup and do well in the European Cup Winners' Cup.
-After a spell as assistant manager at Coventry City, he worked in sales for a brewery and reported on Wrexham's games for local radio before becoming manager of Flint Town United and later Caernarfon Town and Cefn Druids.
+Dixie then moved to Wrexham for £60,000 In September 1977 where he netted 54 times in 167 league matches before a return to Hereford United in October 1982.
+He subsequently signed for Chirk AAA at the age of thirty-six ahead of becoming Wrexham manager in 1985 and helping the club win the Welsh Cup and perform well in the European Cup Winners' Cup.
+After a later spell as assistant manager at Coventry City, Dixie worked in sales for a brewery and reported on Wrexham's games for local radio prior to becoming manager of Flint Town United and later Caernarfon Town and Cefn Druids.

 Appearances